Request more information and schedule a tour.

 Golden West’s mission is to give hope to seniors by providing an affordable home in Boulder.

 Golden West was founded by the First Christian Church in 1965.
 Their efforts answered a need for senior housing in the Boulder area.
-Since then, the community has grown to include housing for independent and assisted living – The Towers and The Mezzanine.
 Golden West has led the way for outstanding living options in the Boulder area.
 Its strength is its people.
 Staff, service providers, and residents combine to create a vital and rewarding experience.
-With only three executive directors in its 50 years of existence, there is a caring and continuity that is consistently delivered and protectively preserved.

 Lyndon B. Johnson was President and Dr. Martin Luther King led a massive civil rights march to Selma, Alabama while Boulder residents could still run cattle across open acreage in Boulder County.
 The First Christian Church opened the doors of the first 11-story tower at Golden West with 154 affordable independent living apartments.